FlorBergesio/NASA-API-React-Challenge/README.md

 - There are Four Mars Rovers to date: Perseverance, Curiosity, Opportunity, and Spirit.
 But for the scope of this challenge, only the last three will be queried.
 - Each rover has its own set of photos stored in the database, which can be queried separately.
 - Latest photos by rover are not paginated.
-- Photos filtered by camera are paginated ( 25 photos per call ).
+- Photos filtered come in an array of 99 photos per index.